AlbertTheTerrible/Mushroom-Dream/README.md

 # Sponsoring
-If you like this project and wanna help me out making this grow please share, or if you can, throw me a dollar!
+If you like this project and wanna help me out making this grow please share, or if you can, throw me a dollar!.